Coefficients¶

 Coefficient Manager¶

-The mufem.CoefficientFunctionManager manages all scalar and vector coefficient
+The mufem.CoefficientFunctionManager manages all scalar, vector, and matrix

 Once registered, coefficients can be used in reports or exported using the